Spelt is an ancient cereal grain that while native to southern Europe has been widely grown in Europe.

 One review of six studies involving a total of 247,487 people found that those who ate the most whole grains were 14% less likely to have a stroke compared with those who ate the least amount of whole grains (

-Similarly, a recent analysis of over 14,000 people found the highest intakes of whole grains were associated with a 21% reduced risk of heart disease (12).
+Similarly, an analysis of over 14,000 people found the highest intakes of whole grains were associated with a 21% reduced risk of heart disease compared to the lowest intakes (

-Bottom Line: Regularly consuming spelt or other whole grains could help protect against obesity, heart disease and type 2 diabetes.
+Regularly consuming spelt or other whole grains promotes health and could help protect against obesity, heart disease, and type 2 diabetes.

 Despite the health benefits of whole grains, spelt may be harmful for some people.
 This includes those who have celiac disease or other forms of gluten intolerance, or have irritable bowel syndrome.

 For people with celiac disease, gluten will trigger an autoimmune reaction, which causes inflammation in the small intestine.
 This serious condition can only be treated with a lifelong gluten-free diet.

-Left untreated, celiac disease can cause deficiencies in iron, calcium, vitamin B12 and folate.
-It’s also been linked to an increased risk of developing bowel cancer, schizophrenia and epilepsy (34, 35, 36, 37).
+Left untreated, celiac disease can cause nutrient deficiencies including iron, calcium, vitamin B12, and folate.
+It’s also been linked to an increased risk of developing bowel cancer, schizophrenia, and epilepsy (

 Spelt contains gluten.
-It is unsuitable for people with celiac disease, gluten sensitivity or a wheat allergy.
+It is unsuitable for people with celiac disease, gluten sensitivity, or a wheat allergy.

 While individual experiences with IBS vary greatly, among the possible dietary triggers is a group of short-chain carbs known as FODMAPs.
-Like wheat, spelt contains a significant amount of FODMAPs, which can trigger IBS symptoms in susceptible people (44, 45, 46, 47).
+Like wheat, spelt contains a significant amount of FODMAPs, which can trigger IBS symptoms in susceptible people (

 The way foods are processed can also affect the amount of FODMAPs present.

-Some spelt products, including sourdough bread, have been labeled as “safe” by the Monash Low-FODMAP system, a well-regarded resource for people trying to follow a low-FODMAP diet.
+Therefore, some spelt products, including sourdough bread, have been labeled as “safe” by the Monash Low-FODMAP system, a well-regarded resource for people trying to follow a low-FODMAP diet.

 Here are some tips for including spelt in your diet if you have IBS:

-- Read the label: Make sure the label says 100% spelt flour or spelt bread.
+- Read the label.
+Make sure the ingredients list on the label says 100% spelt flour or spelt bread.

-Bottom Line: Spelt contains FODMAPs, which can cause problems for people with IBS.
+Spelt contains FODMAPs, which can cause problems for people with IBS.
 Fermenting spelt to make sourdough bread can lower the amount of FODMAPs present, making it more suitable for people trying to manage IBS symptoms.

 Like most plant foods, grains also contain some antinutrients.

-Antinutrients are substances, including phytic acid and lectins, that can interfere with the digestion and absorption of other nutrients (50).
+Antinutrients are substances, including phytic acid and lectins, that can interfere with the digestion and absorption of other nutrients (

-For most people on a well-balanced diet, this is not a problem.
-Yet it can be a concern for vegetarians and vegans, who get most of their minerals from plant foods.
+For most people eating a well-balanced diet, this is not a problem.
+But it can be a concern for vegetarians and vegans, who rely on plants exclusively for these and other essential minerals.

 Like wheat, spelt does contain a significant amount of phytic acid.
 However, the way it is processed can affect the phytic acid content.

-Traditional methods like soaking, sprouting and fermenting can significantly reduce the phytic acid content of grains, including spelt, thus improving micronutrient availability (
+Traditional methods like soaking, sprouting, and fermenting can significantly reduce the phytic acid content of grains, including spelt, thus improving micronutrient availability (

-Bottom Line: Spelt contains phytic acid, which can reduce the absorption of minerals.
-Soaking, sprouting and fermenting grains can reduce the phytic acid content.
+Spelt contains phytic acid, which can reduce the absorption of minerals.
+Soaking, sprouting, and fermenting grains can reduce the phytic acid content.

-Some people think lectins should be avoided, since a high intake has been linked with damage to the gut lining, digestive discomfort and autoimmune diseases (54).
+Some people think lectins should be avoided, since a high intake has been linked with damage to the gut lining, digestive discomfort, and autoimmune diseases (

-As with phytic acid, the traditional processing of grains through soaking, sprouting and fermentation significantly reduces the lectin content (57).
+As with phytic acid, the traditional processing of grains through soaking, sprouting, and fermentation significantly reduces the lectin content (

 The amount of lectins you’re exposed to from spelt is unlikely to cause harm or prevent nutrient availability if consumed cooked.

-You can add spelt to your diet using whole grains or spelt flour.
+You can add spelt to your diet as a whole grain or in spelt flour.
 If you’re using whole grains, be sure to wash them thoroughly and soak them overnight.
 This helps to make the spelt easier to digest.